MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 ![Embed In Navigation Controller](assets/02_embed_nav_controller.png)

 Before we move on, we won't need the navigation bar that a `UINavigationController` usually provides.
-Select the navigation controller and go to the property inspector.
+Select the navigation controller and go to the _Attributes Inspector_.
 Under `Navigation Controller`, make sure you uncheck `Shows Navigation Bar` checkbox.

 ![Uncheck Navigation Bar](assets/uncheck_nav_bar.png)